Construction Electrician (ABC) Apprenticeship

 - Install coaxial or fiber optic cable for computers and other telecommunications equipment.

 Electrical work can be indoors or outdoors.
 The work is sometimes physically strenuous, requiring prolonged standing in cramped or uncomfortable positions.
 Electricians may work in dusty, dirty, hot, and wet conditions, or in confined areas, ditches, or other uncomfortable places.
 The working environment varies with each job and may include working on ladders and scaffolding.
 Electricians follow strict safety procedures to prevent injuries from electrical shock, falls, and cuts.

 - 8,400 hours of on-the-job learning

 - 576 hours of paid related instruction—currently one full day every two weeks during the school year at Mid-State Technical College (Marshfield)

-- Obtain a passing grade “C” or higher or equivalent in algebra
+- Obtain a passing grade of “C” or higher or equivalent in algebra

-- Have valid driver's license or reliable transportation
+License: Must have valid driver's license or reliable transportation.

 If you meet the application requirements listed above, do the following to get started:

 Visit Wisconsin Department of Workforce Development and select Associated Builders and Contractors of Wisconsin (ABC) to learn more.